Mossman, Queensland: Establishment of Mossman

 Mossman River State School opened on 31 January 1898 under head teacher Thomas Garland.
 It was renamed Mossman State School in 1910.

-A secondary department was opened on 1 February 1955, which operated until a separate Mossman State High School opened on 30 January 1973.
+Growth period

 The establishment and subsequent growth of Cairns and the completion of the Cairns Railway up through the Barron Gorge in 1891 gave a more direct gateway to the hinterland but, at this period, it was found that the Mossman district contained suitable land for sugar-growing.
 The establishment of the sugar mill at Mossman formed the nucleus of the town, which grew at the expense of Port Douglas.